maranellored/tftpd-go/README.md

 You can also manually set the timeout for requests that are made to the server.
 This value is entered in seconds.

+The default number of go routines is 16 and the default timeout is 1 second.

 ```
 $ ./tftpd-go --port 8080 --threads 32 --timeout 10

+$ ./tftpd-go -h
+Usage of ./tftpd-go:
+  -address="127.0.0.1": The address on which to start the TFTP server
+  -port=7125: The port to run the TFTP server on
+  -threads=16: The max number of threads to service requests with
+  -timeout=1: The timeout for the network connections in seconds
 ```

 The default tftp client that is bundled with Mac OSX can be used to test the server.
 For example, to use the client